TwwcTech/TwwcTech/README.md

 - 🐍 Started with Python
 - ⌨️ Write in C# (.Net)
 - 🖥️ Focused on desktop and server applications
-- 🤔 Interested in backend and db management
+- 🤔 Interested in db management

 <!---
 TwwcTech/TwwcTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.